-We expect to continue this increased focus on selling and marketing activities for the rest of 2006.
-Consistent with our increased selling and marketing focus, we announced the promotion of Dr. Nathan P. Lawrence to the newly created position of Vice President of Marketing and Business Development, on April 4, 2006.
-Beginning in the second quarter of 2006, all of Dr. Lawrence's costs will be accounted for in this function as his activities will be heavily focused on fostering new relationships and driving the overall marketing effort of our PCT business.
+We expect to continue our increased focus on selling and marketing activities for the remainder of 2006.
+Consistent with our increased selling and marketing focus, on April 4, 2006 we announced the promotion of Dr. Nathan P. Lawrence to the newly created position of Vice President of Marketing and Business Development.
+Beginning in the second quarter of 2006, all of Dr. Lawrence's costs have been accounted for in this function as his activities are now heavily focused on fostering new relationships and driving the overall marketing effort of our PCT business.